bhavanasangireddy49/SQL_Practice_queries/README.md

 # SQL_Practice_queries
-As part of my weekly challenge, I practice queries using chinook dataset in beginner to intermediate level .
+In this repository , I use chinook database and practiced queries that are beginner to intermediate level .
+SQL file and txt file are provided .